HWal/HWSocketStation/README.md

 Connect to the webpage
 ----------------------
-You need to update the Arduino sketch with the ssid and WiFi password for your local network.
-You will find these variables on lines 63 and 64.
+You need to update the Arduino code with the ssid and WiFi password for your local network.
+You will find these variables on lines 71 and 72.
 Compile and upload the sketch.
 As soon as the upload reaches 100%, open the serial monitor and check that the board connects to your local WiFi network.

 The ip address of the board is reported on the serial monitor.
 Type this address into the address field of your browser on a PC or mobile phone.
 From the outside world you need to type your public ip address.
 This requires that you have performed the port forwarding mentioned above.